-A majority of Contran's outstanding voting stock is held directly by Ms. Simmons, Thomas C. Connelly (the husband of Ms. Simmons' late sister) and various family trusts established for the benefit of Ms. Simmons, Mr. Connelly and their children and for which Ms. Simmons, Mr. Connelly or Mr. Connelly's sister, as applicable, serves as trustee (collectively, the "Other Trusts").
-With respect to the Other Trusts for which Mr. Connelly or his sister serves as trustee, the trustee is required pursuant to a stockholders agreement to vote the shares of Contran voting stock held in such trusts in the same manner as Ms. Simmons.
-Such voting rights of Ms. Simmons last through April 22, 2030 and are personal to Ms. Simmons.
+A majority of Contran's outstanding voting stock is held directly by Ms. Simmons and by family stockholders (Thomas C. Connelly (the husband of Ms. Simmons' late sister), a family-owned entity and various family trusts established for the benefit of Ms. Simmons, Mr. Connelly and their children) who are required to vote their shares of Contran voting stock in the same manner as Ms. Simmons.
+Such voting rights are personal to Ms. Simmons and last through April 22, 2030.
 The remainder of Contran's outstanding voting stock is held by the Family Trust, for which Tolleson Private Bank, a third party financial institution, serves as trustee (the "Trustee").
 Ms. Simmons can appoint qualifying successor trustees of the Family Trust if the Trustee resigns or otherwise decides not to serve as trustee.
 The business address of the Family Trust (and the Trustee) is 5550 Preston Road, Suite B, Dallas, Texas 75205.